neilang/NAMapKit/README.md

 [self.view addSubview:mapView];
 ```

-Add default `NAAnnotation` annotations.
+Add `NADotAnnotation` annotations.

 ```
-NAAnnotation *dot = [NAAnnotation annotationWithPoint:CGPointMake(543.0f, 489.0f)];
+NADotAnnotation *dot = [NADotAnnotation annotationWithPoint:CGPointMake(543.0f, 489.0f)];
 [mapView addAnnotation:dot animated:NO];
 ```

 #### Custom Annotations

-The default implementation of `NAAnnotation` places a red semi-transparent dot on the map.
-You can subclass [NAAnnotation](NAMapKit/NAAnnotation.h) and implement `createViewOnMapView` that returns a custom annotation view.
+The implementation of `NADotAnnotation` places a red semi-transparent dot on the map.
+For custom annotations, subclass [NAAnnotation](NAMapKit/NAAnnotation.h) and implement `createViewOnMapView` that returns a custom annotation view.
 You could also implement a custom animation to drop an annotation onto the map by implementing `addToMapView`, or center the annotation depending on your custom logic by overriding `updatePosition`.

 You can find a complete custom annotation example of multi-colored pins in [NAPinAnnotation.h](NAMapKit/NAPinAnnotation.h)/[.m](NAMapKit/NAPinAnnotation.m).